 Step 9.
 Wood protection.
 The whole table top was finished off with a few coats of Osmo Oil and lightly sanded after each layer.

 And there we have it.
 One sexy industrial style table.
 Super heavy duty.
 Love it!
 It looks even nicer in person, the picture doesn’t do it justice.

-Thanks for reading, please do check out some of other articles.
+Thanks for reading, please do check out some of my other articles.
 You might like: